 Building Resilience: How do we do it?

 Resilience is the ability to adapt and thrive despite adversity.
 We all need it.
-The pandemic has been a global demonstration of our need for resilience.
-Those businesses and organizations that have adapted to the unprecedented difficulties we all face are more likely to survive those difficulties; some of them will even thrive.
+The pandemic was a global demonstration of our need for resilience.
+Businesses and organizations that adapted to the unprecedented difficulties we all faced survived those difficulties; some of them thrived.
 On a smaller, more personal scale, the cultivation and development of resilience is one of the primary predictors of college success.